Geoalert/mapflow-docs-en/docs_userguides/pipelines.rst

 Additional options:

-* **Classification by heights** – classification the areas of vegetation and shrub vegetation by height classes according to the specified thresholds: by default 0-4 m, 4-10 m, 10+ m.
+* **Classification by heights** – classification the areas of vegetation and shrub vegetation by height classes according to the specified thresholds: 0-4 m, 4-10 m, 10+ m.
 Forest areas of each height class are polygonized in separate features, the height class is indicated in its properties

 * **Classification by overgrowth density** – classification of the area of vegetations and shrub vegetation into classes according to the density and height: high forest, low (growing) forest, open woodland, shrub.